rizumu/django-admin-uploads/README.rst

 ==============
 #.
 Test Cross Browser
 #.
 Test TinyMCE (I've only yet tested WYMeditor)
 #.
-Test YouTube, Flicker (add setting to chose instances options available)
-#.
-Add way to manage WYMeditor options
+Add setting to choose if Flickr, YouTube, options available
 #. on delete, remove deleted file/image from DOM
 #. get request variable in widgets.py
+#. use image icon on wymeditor & TinyMCEfor uploading? (easier way to use default WYM settings)
+#.
+Add way to manage WYMeditor & TinyMCE options

+BUG
+#.
+Doen't insert when multiple WYMeditors on same admin.